icarito/physics-with-xo/06_history.md

 ### VI E.N.P.F and III E.I.E.F
 16 to 20 of September of 1996, La Paloma, Rocha.

-Workshops:
-"The CASSY interface at the Physics laboratories in Secondary Schools" Juan Pablo Forcheri - Alejandro Villamil.
+Workshop "The CASSY interface at the Physics laboratories in Secondary Schools" Juan Pablo Forcheri - Alejandro Villamil.

-"Treatment of experimental data with the computer in Physics Teaching" Pablo García - Lucía Terra.
+Workshop "Treatment of experimental data with the computer in Physics Teaching" Pablo García - Lucía Terra.

 ### VIII E.N.P.F and IV E.I.E.F
 Colonia del Sacramento, Colonia, 21 to 25 of September, 1998.

-Keynote:
-"Educational Robotics: Its importance in the learning of Science" Jose Miguel García.
+Keynote:"Educational Robotics: Its importance in the learning of Science" Jose Miguel García.

-Workshops:
-"Sound, computers and Fourier"
+Workshop:"Sound, computers and Fourier"
 Carlos Zamalvide, Pablo García, Alejandro Villamil.

 Brito & Trinidad (2006)